itzg/docker-minecraft-server/README.md

 ## Running Minecraft server on different Java version

-To use a different version of Java, please use a docker tag to build your Minecraft server.
+To use a different version of Java, please use a docker tag to run your Minecraft server.

 | Tag name | Description | Linux |
 |---------|-------------|-------|